FlorAccastelli/FlorAccastelli/README.md

 <h1 align="center">Hi 👋, I'm Florencia Accastelli</h1>
 <h3 align="center">A web developer from Argentina.
 I am passionate about web development as a way to enhance creativity, experience and good practices.
 Challenges guide me, and I don't stop until I get what I want.
-I am a Linux user, because I believe in open source as a form of teamwork and collaboration.
+I am a Linux user.
 The technologies and frameworks with which I have experience are: JavaScript, git and its workflow (git flow).
-On the backend, I develop with data structures, PostgreSQL, Sequelize and Node.js.
+On the backend, I develop with data structures, PostgreSQL, Sequelize, Express and Node.js.
 On the frontend, I develop with HTML, React, Redux, CSS and Tailwind.</h3>

 - 🔭 I’m currently working on [Pink Panther e-commerce](https://pinkpantherfront.vercel.app)